 In the meantime, underground, behind closed doors, in the hash dens, prisons and ports of Piraeus, Patras and Salonika, one could overhear the weeping bouzouki, the twang of the baglamadaki and the steel-string guitar that had come to take the place of the laouto, oud and fiddle, which held together the traditional demotika.
 The song of the downtrodden was born: the rebetiko or the “Greek Blues.”
 It was the time of Markos.
 Known as the “father” of the rebetiko, Markos Vamvakaris was born on the island of Syros.
 Markos (photo below) re-invented the genre by stripping it of all the Eastern-style adornments and bringing the bouzouki to center stage.

-My Song, My Dance
+The Rebetiko: My Song, My Dance

 During this time and despite its ban, the rebetiko flourished into a fully-fledged genre and something even greater: it had become a way of life with its own dress and moral codes.
 The rebetes lived on the fringes of society, did things their way and sang about them.
 The term rebetiko is said to have come from the word “rebelos” which means rebel.
 Besides its significance as a music genre that embodies much of Greece’s vast music history, the genre also gained an important ideological role representing the downtrodden, the outcasts and outsiders, the non-conformists.